bin456789/reinstall/README.en.md

 ### Feature 3: Reboot to <img width="16" height="16" src="https://www.alpinelinux.org/alpine-logo.ico" /> Alpine Live OS (RAM OS)

-- You can use SSH to backup/restore disk, manually perform DD operations, modify partitions, and manually install Alpine, Arch, Gentoo, and other systems.
+- You can use SSH to backup/restore disk, manually perform DD operations, partition modifications, manual Alpine installation, and other operations.
 - Username `root`, Default password `123@@@`

+> [!TIP]
+>
+> Although the script being run is `reinstall`, this feature **does not** delete any data or perform an automatic reinstallation; manual user operation is required.

-- If manual operations do not damage the original system, rebooting will return to the original system.
+> If the user does not damage the original system during manual operation, rebooting will return to the original system.

 ```bash
 bash reinstall.sh alpine --hold=1